doombubbles/bg3-mods/README.md

 Each Great Wyrm Staff gives the Arcane Enchantment +1 effect, the corresponding Quickened Cantrip, and the corresponding Kereska's buff spell.
 So essentially trading the Arcane Battery for the Quickened Cantrip.

+### Smite Staves

+A set of staves that are counterparts to the Thunderous Smite Staff **Cacophony**

+**Cataclysm** - Searing Smite, sold by A'jak'nir Jeera in the Githyanki Creche

+**Calamity** - Wrathful Smite, sold by Omeluum in the Myconid Colony

+**Coruscate** - Branding Smite, sold by Quartermaster Talli at Last Light Inn

+**Cataract** - Blinding Smite, sold by Araj Oblodra at Moonrise Towers

+**Condemnate** - Banishing Smite, sold by Exxvikyap in Rivington

 <details>
 <summary><h3>UUIDs</h3></summary>